 SOCY 152 Body and Society

-—Independent Studies (THEA 198 / 199) do NOT satisfy dance minor requirements.
+—Independent Studies (THEA 198 / 199) may NOT be used to satisfy requirements for the minor.

 —Discontinued courses previously on this list have been removed but still count toward the minor (check with the Theater Arts adviser).